NicolasDorier/NBitcoin.Docs/Altcoins.md

 ```

 The `Network` class contains network specific information about the crypto currency you are using. `network.Consensus` also gather useful information.

+For example, in the above example, we use `network.Consensus.CoinbaseMaturity` to know how many blocks a miner need to mine before being able to spend his reward.
+While for bitcoin it is 101 blocks, for other altcoins it might be more or less.

 If you want to add support for your own currency, [read this](https://github.com/MetacoSA/NBitcoin/blob/master/NBitcoin.Altcoins/README.md).